The ultimate summer guide to London

 When over 10% of the UK population lives in London, you can be absolutely sure that this creative capital city knows how to keep its residents (and visitors!) happy during the summer months.

-From mouth-watering street food and open-air gigs that transform public parks into cheerful festival grounds, to peaceful and scenic lakes that welcome freshwater swimmers, summer in London has something for everyone.
+Whether you are looking to study English in London or just visit the capital, we assure you that summer in London has something for everyone.
+From mouth-watering street food and open-air gigs that transform public parks into cheerful festival grounds, to peaceful and scenic lakes that welcome freshwater swimmers.

 1. Festival fix